klaarnut/user-docs/en/glossary.md

 All areas on your website that users will see, My Site, Login page, Register page, and User dashboard page.
 The My Site will be Public Interface, while User dashboard will be Member Interface.

 ## V
+**Vendor Name**

 **View modes**

 The websie editor area that you can switch view of devices to see how your website will be the same while editing it.

 **Visibility**

-The visible control of your pages of how you aim particular page to be seen by public (all users), website member (regitered users), or website admin.
+The visible control of your pages of how you aim particular page to be seen by whether public (all users), website member (regitered users), or website admin.

 ## W
 **Website editor**